csh1668/pyhyeon/README.md

 ## PyHyeon: a subset language of Python

-This repository includes a lexer and a parser.
-The interpreter, compiler, and VM are under development.
+This repository implements a small Python subset language (lexer, parser, semantic analyzer), an interpreter, a bytecode compiler, and a simple VM.

 ```py
 def add(a, b):